Work Week Revisited - 2024

 A visual history of the United States work week from 1860 to 1945.
 This graph is an aggregate of information I collected over the past thirty years.
 After the Civil War, the average workweek was about 60 hours and the Industrial Revolution had started, bringing automation and electricity into farming, manufacturing, transportation and communication.

-During the first post-war depression (1873-1878), jobs bifurcated into two categories - the "new" skilled jobs and the existing "unskilled" jobs.
-The new jobs were lucrative enough that employers tended towards a 48-hour workweek for about twenty years and then 60-hour jobs also became 48-hour jobs.
+During the first post-Civil war depression (1873-1878), jobs bifurcated into two categories - "new technology" skilled jobs and existing "unskilled" jobs.
+The new jobs were lucrative enough that employers tended towards a 48-hour workweek for about twenty years and then the 60-hour jobs also transformed into 48-hour jobs.

 During the Great Depression, 30% unemployment was eventually solved by government legislation - a 40 hour workweek and child labor laws.